UOSupermileage/BLDC-F280049C/README.md

 # Motor Controller Program for TI F280049C

-BLDC motor controller code for use on TI LaunchXL-F280049C board.
+BLDC motor controller code for use on **TI LaunchXL-F280049C** board.
+To contribute to this project you must have *Code Composer Studio* and the *C2000Ware* drivers installed on your system.
+This project **cannot be modified with Energia**.

 ## Tools Used for Development
 - Code Composer Studio IDE